rob-Hitchens/OrderStatisticsTree/README.md

 Other tree growth limiting strategies are possible.
 For example, a reputation system might expire votes on a FIFO basis, simply discarding the oldest vote when the tree size exceeds a set limit.
 The growth-limiting strategy is an application-level concern.

 Bokky has informally tested the basic tree up to 10,000 nodes.
 Do NOT expect the same performance here.
-This implementation adds additional data (`count`) and recursive processes that maintain it, so a gas cost increase is unavoidable. *The gas cost for these processes scales with tree depth.*
+This implementation adds additional data (`count`) and recursive logic (implemented as iterative processes) that maintain them, so a gas cost increase is unavoidable. *The gas cost for these processes scales with tree depth.*

 ## Code Examples

 The example Solidity file contains two example contract implementations in flattened form.
 The first, shown below, exposes the Library functions for a single Tree (`...Tree`).
+Just pull the works into Remix and play.

 If you have trouble getting started, use the singular implementation and: